wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2box-datasets.en.md

 Since you have selected the 'weather/surface-based-observations/synop' data type, the form will be pre-populated with some default values.

-Review the title and keywords, and update them as necessary, and provide a description for your dataset:
+Please make sure to replace the auto-generated 'Local ID' with a descriptive name for your dataset, e.g. 'synop-dataset-wis2training':

 <img alt="Metadata Editor: title, description, keywords" src="../../assets/img/wis2box-metadata-editor-part1.png" width="800">

+Review the title and keywords, and update them as necessary, and provide a description for your dataset.

 Note there are options to change the 'WMO Data Policy' from 'core' to 'recommended' or to modify your default Metadata Identifier, please keep data-policy as 'core' and use the default Metadata Identifier.